PhoenixTales/wiki.gothicarchive.org/religion.md

   - some of the _Priests of Innos_ are members of the _Circle of Fire_ and known as _Alchemists of Fire_ or _Fire Mages_

 ## Ra, God Of The Sun
-- `I am the rising sun, the light, and the life`
 - king of Myrtana is `governor of the highest god, Ra`
-- as suggested by `OtWaMaskSun.tga`, symbolized by bright yellow 8-armed star
+- as suggested by `OtWaMaskSun.tga`, symbolized by bright yellow 8-armed star, which according to file name is the Sun
 - does not appear in the final release of the game, mostly replaced with _Innos_

 ## Innos, God Of Fire